-4493.1(.2) Business-Government Relations in Canada
+4493 Business-Government Relations in Canada 3 credit hours

-4494.1(.2) Entrepreneurship: Theories and Concepts
+4494 Entrepreneurship: Theories and Concepts

-Prerequisite: COMM 2293.1 (.2) and completion of at least sixty (60) credit hours.
+Prerequisite: COMM 2293 and completion of at least sixty (60) credit hours.

-Through lectures and seminars, this course covers the nature of entrepreneurship, theories of entrepreneurship, characteristics and behaviors of entrepreneurs, the entrepreneur as catalyst for economic activity, application of the concepts of entrepreneurship to public and non-profit enterprises both large
+Through lectures and seminars, this course covers the nature of entrepreneurship, theories of entrepreneurship, characteristics and behaviors of entrepreneurs, the entrepreneur as catalyst for economic activity, application of the concepts of entrepreneurship to public and non-profit enterprises both large and small, entrepreneurship in developing and developed economies.

-4495.1(.2) Small Business Performance Improvement Prerequisite: COMM 2293.1 (.2) and completion of at least sixty (60) credit hours.
+4495 Small Business Performance Improvement

+Prerequisite: COMM 2293 and completion of at least sixty (60) credit hours.